1912

-This year is notable for the sinking of the Titanic, which occurred on April 15.
+This year is notable for the sinking of the Titanic, which occurred on April 15 and the outbreak of the First Balkan War in October.

 In Albania, this leap year runs with only 353 days as the country achieved switching from the Julian to Gregorian Calendar by skipping 13 days.
 Friday, 30 November (Julian Calendar) immediately turned Saturday, 14 December 1912 (in the Gregorian Calendar).